Conserve Resource Efficiency

 Estimated reading time: 3 minutes

 SDG 12 ‘Responsible consumption and production’ addresses the need to make efficient use of natural resources ensuring sustainable economic growth.
 Therefore, the chemical industry focuses on alternative designs and continuous improvement leading to improved resource efficiency in the production process, the use-phase, as well as the end-of-life.
-Improved resource efficiency will be reflected in the way water and waste in the sector are managed and is also a crucial step towards a circular economy and reduced GHG emissions.
+Improved resource efficiency will be reflected in the way water and waste are managed by the sector and is a crucial step towards circular economy and reduced GHG emissions

 Contribution to the EU Green Deal